orpeled/imp.website/wp-content/plugins/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.5.1 (2014-08-26) =
+* Fixed bug: Last import feed item count stays at zero.
+* Fixed bug: Datetime::setTimestamp error when using PHP 5.2 or earlier.
+* Fixed bug: The display limit was not working.
+* Fixed bug: Minor bug in licensing.

+= 4.5 (2014-08-25) =
+* New Feature: Bulk importer allows you to create multiple feed sources at once.
+* Enhanced: Improved OPML importer with added hooks.
+* Enhanced: Centralized add-on licensing, fixing multiple bugs.
+* Fixed bug: Undefined `feed_limit` errors when using the shortcode.

+= 4.4.4 (2014-08-19) =
+* Fixed bug: Errors when using older PHP versions 5.3 or lower.

+= 4.4.3 (2014-08-19) =
+* Fixed bug: Errors when using older PHP versions 5.3 or lower.

+= 4.4.2 (2014-08-19) =
+* Fixed bug: Errors when using older PHP versions 5.3 or lower.

+= 4.4.1 (2014-08-18) =
+* Enhanced: Various improvements to the plugin interface and texts.
+* Enhanced: Moved the restore default settings button farther down the Debugging page, to avoid confusion with the delete button.
+* Fixed bug: Feed item dates were not being adjusted to the timezone when using a GMT offset.
+* Fixed bug: Feed item dates are now adjusted according to daylight savings time.

 = 4.4 (2014-08-11) =
 * New Feature: Blacklist - delete items and blacklist them to never import them again.